kaisdukes/health-tracker/docs/2023-workout-log.md

 As expected, the boosters have given only mild benefits, but these benefits are more than welcome:

 * The biggest thing I've noticed is increased energy levels and reduced fatigue.
 I'm not quite as energized at the gym as I was before dieting, when I was in a calorie surplus, but it's not far off.
 Evidence for this is that before dieting, I could comfortably complete most workouts in around an hour.
 During dieting, I needed longer rest breaks between sets, and workouts dragged to an hour and 15-20 minutes.
-But they are book to around an hour now, and I'm almost always able to keep rest breaks between sets to around 90 seconds, which is ideal for hypertrophy.
+But they are back to around an hour now, and I'm almost always able to keep rest breaks between sets to around 90 seconds, which is ideal for hypertrophy.
 * Modest, slightly increased strength in the gym.
 But this is more than welcome, and well worth the price of the boosters.
 * I look and feel more muscular, more toned, and better defined.
 This is only slight, but again, well worth it.